arafatm/arafatm.github.io/quotes.md

 > Best thing which we have in ourselves is good judgment -- Isocrates - Ego Is The Enemy

-> "Constantly train your intellect, for the greatest thing in the smallest -- Ego Is The Enemy
+> Constantly train your intellect, for the greatest thing in the smallest -- Ego Is The Enemy

 > This above all: to thine own self be true, And it must follow, as the night the day, Thou canst not then be false to any man.
 Farewell.
 My blessing season this in thee! -- Shakespeare, Polonius to his son Laertes - Ego Is The Enemy